PrsPrsBK/tern-def-webextensions/README.md

 |------------------------------------------|

-This package will never be updated for `npmjs.com`, because local repository for development was totally broken at 2021-07-13.
+This package will never be updated for `npmjs.com`, because local repository of `mozilla-beta` was totally broken at 2021-07-13.

 Update for Nightly may be happen.
 Thanks.